iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="historyread"></a>
 # **HistoryRead**
-> HistoryReadResponseMessage HistoryRead (HistoryReadRequestMessage? historyReadRequestMessage = null)
+> HistoryReadResponse HistoryRead (HistoryReadRequest? historyReadRequest = null)